oovg/the-open-template/src/_posts/lovers.md

 | 10 | 0 | 0 | 0 |
 | Totals | 0 | 0 | **0** |

 Well maybe no one was hurt, but no feelings were ever shared either, so no love was gained between these two.
 It's likely that, in every following interaction, they will both simply reciprocate the previous perceived behavior by continuing to hide their feelings, until they exit the interaction completely to find another Lover's Dilemma.

 An implication here is that there is a dependency of running into someone using a COOPERATE-first strategy for there to be a non-zero probability of actually sharing feelings.
 Gruesome, but perhaps reflective of today's game state.
 This also reveals how easily using a Defect-first strategy can endogenously reinforce itself as the dominant strategy over time.
-This can lead to a game pervaded by only defection, an ‘ALL-D’ game, where no one is really sharing truthful information and cooperation can actually become dormant and near extinction (2).
+This can lead to a game pervaded by only defection, an ‘ALL-D’ game, where no one is really sharing truthful information and cooperation can actually become dormant and near extinction [2].

 ---

 #### Introducing a Nice Strategy

 In Game Theory, strategies that cooperate first are referred to as being 'nice'.
 Nice strategies actually tend to be rather robust strategies for fostering reciprocal cooperation, and thus positive sum value creation (in the case of the song, the warm feeling of mutual love, clearer a higher reward than just occasionally hearing that someone likes you).
 Strategies that are too forgiving, however, can get drained by more adversarial strategies.
-The most robust of 'nice' strategies found in Axelrod's Tournament, a tournament of computer programs simulating various strategies over time, was TIT FOR TAT ^ (2) ^.
+The most robust of 'nice' strategies found in Axelrod's Tournament, a tournament of computer programs simulating various strategies over time, was TIT FOR TAT [3].
 It's robustness came from it's ability in locating other cooperators (COOPERATE first) as well as it's ability to sense and respond to threats of defection through reciprocity.
 TIT FOR TAT is a silly name that no one else really uses nor ever explained the strategy itself very well.
-So here, I'm opting to call it 'COOPYCAT' like a 'copycat' that cooperates first and then copies the other's actions.
+So here, I'm opting to call it 'COOPYCAT' like a 'copycat' that cooperates first and then reciprocates, or copies the other's previous action.

 #### COOPYCAT STRATEGY